nitin-suresh/AIDE/README.md

-# Cursor Clone - Desktop IDE
+# AIDE: A(n) IDE ; or AI IDE

-A modern, Electron-based IDE built with React and TypeScript, inspired by Cursor.
+A modern, Electron-based IDE built with React and TypeScript.

 ## Prerequisites